 China's Social Credit will Shape the Future

-By 2020, China expects to have given all of its 1.4 billion citizens a personal score based on how they behave, their religious beliefs and what pollical ideologies they may voice.
-With more than half the country (some 700 million) already operating under this system.
+At 2020's end, China expects to have given all of its 1.4 billion citizens a personal score based on how they behave, their religious beliefs and what pollical ideologies they may voice.
 Those with low scores are already being punished with restrictions to travel, access to the internet, money and work.

 The short 2.5 minute video below explains this in more detail.

-Here in America, our current media driven fears seem to revolve around President Trump, his tweets, his trade wars, and his tirades against political opponents.
+Here in America, for years our media driven fears seemed to revolve around President Trump, his tweets, his trade wars, and his tirades against political opponents.

-You needn't fear Trump, or his brash and egotistical blathering, for the most part that's mostly show... likely picked up from his years working in television and rubbing elbows with WWF wrestlers.
+I personally never feared Trump, or his brash and egotistical blathering, it appeared to me to be mostly show... likely picked up from his years working in television and rubbing elbows with WWE wrestlers.

-Who we really need to fear, is the media mega-corporations, which are getting in bed with the Silicone Valley tech giants (and various government types) that control the internet and collaborate to try to bring China's 1984-Orwellian reality here to America.
+Who we really needed to fear was not Trump, it was the media mega-corporations, which got in bed with the Silicone Valley tech giants (and various government agencies) that control the internet and collaborate to try to bring China's 1984-Orwellian reality here to America.

-If we aren't careful, if we elect the wrong types of people into power, what is occurring in China (see video below) will become our own reality in no time.
+If we aren't careful, what is occurring in China (see video below) will become our own reality in no time.

 Here in America we have Amazon, in China they have Alibaba.

-Here in America we have Paypal, in China they have Alipay and Wechat.
+Here in America we have Paypal and Square, in China they have Alipay and Wechat.

 Here in America we use credit cards and cash, in China they use their actual faces and/or phone Apps.
 Here in America $100 is $100 and you can use it to buy whatever you want, in China, what you can buy and where you can go depends on your Social Credit, regardless of how much money you have.